Need to know

 The huge freeform pool is unheated, but the sun keeps it at bath-tub temperature.
 There’s a shallow ledge for kids to play on, swim nappies and arm bands are provided, and kids can ride inflatable flamingoes.
 The kids club has a supervised shallow pool.

 Baazaar has five restaurants, including a pizza parlour and fish and chip shop, so fussy eaters will be appeased.
 Lonu is more grown up, but kids are allowed in, and they have a sophisticated kids menu, with wagyu beefburgers, reef fish and bocconcini.
 The chef will adapt meals on request and staff can heat up milk and baby food, but there are no high chairs in restaurants.

-Free babysitting can be booked two hours in advance.
+Babysitting is $20 an hour, per child (excluding tax).
+It can be booked two hours in advance.

 No need to pack